This is a concise derivation for a model of QBO by reducing Laplace's tidal equations along the equator.

 to describe the tractive latitudinal displacement terms near the equator, then the solution is the following:

 where is an aggregate of the constants of the differential equation and represents the fixed phase offset necessary for aligning on a seasonal peak.
-This approximation of a tangential tractive force as a cyclic displacement for is a subtle yet very effective means of eliminating a big unknown in the dynamics.
+This approximation of a tangential tractive force as a cyclic displacement for is a subtle yet very effective means of eliminating a big unknown in the dynamics ( this is essentially similar to a Berry phase applied as a cyclic adiabatic process, with the phase being the internal sin modulation ).
 Not including this approximation leaves us with an indeterminate set of equations.

 Now consider that the QBO itself is precisely the term - the horizontal longitudinal velocity of the fluid, i.e. the wind in other words - which can be derived from the above by applying the solution to Laplace's third tidal equation in simplified form above: